Len Alonte: Political career

+Biñan Municipal Council

 Her political career began when she was elected as a top member of the Biñan Municipal Council in 1998, at the age of 23.
 She was re-elected as councilor in 2001.

+Vice Mayor of Biñan

 In 2004, she contested for Vice Mayorship of the city, instead of seeking re-election for Councilor, and won.

+Mayor of Biñan

 She was elected Mayor of Biñan in 2007.
 Being 32 years old during the election, she was the youngest and the first female Mayor of the city.
 During her mayorship, she oversaw the adoption of the new seal of the city, as well as the implementation of a plastic-free policy in order to promote the citizens to use bayong, an environmental-friendly traditional Filipino bag.
 She also organised the establishment of Polytechnic University of the Philippines Biñan.
 It was during her term when Biñan was converted into a city on February 2, 2010.
 She was re-elected in 2010 and in 2013.